Planet Earth’s Chakras

 3rd or Navel/Solar Plexus Chakra – Uluru, Australia

 Uluru, or Ayers Rock, is a rock formation in central Australia, part of the Kata Tjuta National Park.
 It is sacred to the Aboriginal people of the area, and has many legends associated with it.
 I am the least familiar with this location, but the idea of Australia as the home of the world’s 3rd chakra, usually associated with self-definition and personal power, rang true for me.
-Other power spots that came up alot for this part of the world were the Great Barrier Reef area, and Lake Rotopounamu in Tongariro National Park, New Zealand.
+Other power spots that come up alot for this part of the world are the Great Barrier Reef area, and Lake Rotopounamu in Tongariro National Park, New Zealand.

 4th or Heart Chakra – Glastonbury Tor, U.K (Europe) -or- Ganges River, India (Asia)